timjtchang/Analysis-of-Sequence-Alignment/README.md

     $ ./basic.sh "input file" "output file"
     ```

-    In bash file, ./basic.out and ./basic will be run.\
-    In the bash file, ./basic.out and ./basic will be executed.
-Therefore,\
-    If you run it on macOS, the terminal will show: basic.out: No such file or directory.\
-    If you run it on Linux, the terminal will show: basic: No such file or directory.  \

 - Run the memory-efficient algorithm implemented using divide-and-conquer:

     ```bash
     $ ./efficient.sh "input file" "output file"

     ```

-    In the bash file, ./efficient.out and ./efficient will be executed.
-Therefore,\
-    If you run it on macOS, the terminal will show: efficient.out: No such file or directory.\
-    If you run it on Linux, the terminal will show: efficient: No such file or directory.